OISF/suricata/doc/userguide/rules/payload-keywords.rst

 will be inspected and an error will be raised if the content length and the bsize value prevent a match.

+A buffer may carry more than one ``bsize`` keyword, and the buffer must satisfy them all; the tightest (smallest) upper bound is the one applied to content inspection.
+A common use is a lower and an upper bound that together form a range, for example ``bsize:>359; bsize:<370``.
+If the keywords cannot be satisfied at once -- two different exact lengths, or a lower bound above an upper bound -- no buffer length can ever match and the rule is rejected at load.

 Format::

   bsize:<number>;